alexandrubb23/realestate-api/README.md

 # Real Estate RESTful API

-A small Node application according with the request
+A small Node application according with the request.

 ## Getting Started

-In order to run this app, please follow each step from down below
+In order to run this app you will need to follow few steps, as follow:

 ### Prerequisites

-Open your terminal and cloning the project
+Open your terminal and cloning the project:

 ```
 git clone https://github.com/alexandrubb23/realestate-api.git